-6.1.3.1 Primary economic data collection
+6.3.1 Primary economic data collection

-In order to accurately capture the economic impact of the Pacific halibut, the IPHC designed a series of surveys to gather information from the sectors relying on the Pacific halibut resource, intended to fill identified socioeconomic data gaps.
+In order to accurately capture the economic impact of the Pacific halibut, the IPHC designed a series of surveys to gather information from the sectors relying on the Pacific halibut resource.
 The survey target groups are commercial fishers, processing plant operators, and charter business owners.
-The goal of the survey is to improve the understanding of each sector's production structure (i.e., data on the distribution of revenue between profit and expenditure items), profitability (including the viability of the sector depending on the stock condition), and distribution of earnings.
+The goal of the survey is to improve the understanding of each sector's production structure (i.e. data on the distribution of revenue between profit and expenditure items), profitability (including the viability of the sector depending on the stock condition), and distribution of earnings.
 The compiled survey data, together with secondary data from various governmental and non-governmental sources, serve as an input to the economic impact assessment model.

-6.1.3.2 Development of the Pacific halibut multiregional economic impact assessment (PHMEIA)
+6.3.2 Development of the Pacific halibut multiregional economic impact assessment (PHMEIA) model

-Pacific halibut multiregional economic impact assessment (PHMEIA) model is a multiregional model based on a social accounting matrix (SAM) framework that describes the economic interdependencies between sectors and regions developed to assess the economic contribution of Pacific halibut resource to the economy of the United States and Canada.
-The model describes the within-region production structure of the Pacific halibut sectors (fishing, processing, charter) and accounts for economic activity generated through sectors that supply fishing vessels, processing plants, and charter businesses with inputs to production.
-In addition, the PHMEIA model traces the flow of earnings from the harvest stage to the beneficial owners of the resource, accounting for cross-regional income spillovers, which represent economic stimulus in the regions other than the one in which the harvest occurs.
+PHMEIA model is a multiregional model based on a social accounting matrix (SAM) framework that describes the economic interdependencies between sectors and regions developed to assess the economic contribution of Pacific halibut resource to the economy of the United States and Canada.
+The model describes the within-region production structure of the Pacific halibut sectors (fishing, processing, charter).
+In addition, it accounts for interregional spillovers, which represent economic stimulus in the regions other than the one in which the harvest occurs.
+This is done by tracing Pacific halibut-dependent earnings from the landing stage to beneficial owners of the resource.

-It is important to note that accurate characterization of the Pacific halibut sectors in the PHMIA model requires active participation of IPHC stakeholders, including commercial fishers, processing plant operators, and charter business owners in developing the necessary data for analysis (see section 6.1.3.1).
+It is important to note that accurate characterization of the Pacific halibut sectors in the PHMIA model requires active participation of IPHC stakeholders, including commercial fishers, processing plant operators, and charter business owners in developing the necessary data for analysis.